rubenmromero/ssh-tunneling/README.md

 ## Tunnels as daemons!

-Now that you have already shared the tunneled connection with your colleagues, it is very likely that you want to keep the SSH tunnel up for a long time.
-And so o it seems more comfortable to run it "daemonized" so that it does not depend on the terminal on which you have performed it.
-To achieve this, it is simply neccesary to add the `-fN` parameters to any of the ssh commands indicated above:
+Now that you have already shared the tunneled connection with your colleagues, it is very likely that you want to keep the SSH tunnel up for a long time, so it seems more comfortable to run it daemonized so that it does not depend on the terminal on which you have performed it.
+To achieve this, it is simply neccesary to add the `-fN` parameters to any of the ssh commands described above:

     $ ssh -fN [-g] -L <local_port>:<target_host>:<target_port> <user>@<hop_host>

 ## Publishing local services through reverse SSH tunnels in gateway mode

-Now that you have already shared the tunneled connection with your colleagues, it is very likely that you want to keep the SSH tunnel up for a long time.
-And so o it seems more comfortable to run it "daemonized" so that it does not depend on the terminal on which you have performed it.
-To achieve this, it is simply neccesary to add the `-fN` parameters to any of the ssh commands indicated above:
+Have you ever wanted to publish a service that you have configured or deployed on your computer, or a service that is accessible from your network, so that other people who are working from networks without direct connection to your computer and neither to your network?
+Well, if you have SSH access to any public server (for example a public EC2 instance), you already have 90% of the work done!
+Now you just need to perform a reverse SSH tunnel in gateway mode:

     $ ssh [-fN] -g -R <source_port>:<target_host>:<target_port> <user>@<source_host>